Corporate responsibility program 2017

 We comply with transparency and the Code of Business Ethics in our operations.
 We have a proven track record of systematic work for reducing our environmental impact since the beginning of the 1990s.
 Every year, we report our tax footprint, management’s incentives, and business risks.
 We expect our partners and suppliers to comply with our values and Code of Business Ethics.

-The management, the Group CEO and Board of Directors carry the ultimate responsibility for Nordic Morning’s performance as a good corporate citizen.
+The Group CEO and Board of Directors carry the ultimate responsibility for Nordic Morning Group’s performance as a good corporate citizen.

 We inspected the Group’s supply chains, and evaluated our suppliers based on how much we spend in their services annually.
 We found out that there are four clearly bigger supplier groups: the providers of technical services and platforms that are integral parts of our solutions to customers; the work pension insurance companies; the landlords; and the paper suppliers.